G (SEPTA Metro): Route

 The G's 8.4 mi route runs along Girard Avenue and Richmond Street.
 The western terminus of the G is at the intersection of Girard Avenue and 63rd Street, and instantly passes by Carroll Park.
 The next landmark is Cathedral Cemetery, where both the G and Girard Avenue briefly overlap with US 30 (Lancaster Avenue) and the T1 trolley.
 The line leaves Lancaster Avenue and resumes its way along Girard Avenue.
 After crossing over the Philadelphia–Harrisburg line at the intersection with Belmont Avenue, the line passes by the Philadelphia Zoo near Exit 342 on the Schuylkill Expressway before crossing the Schuylkill River over the Girard Avenue Bridge.

 After entering Brewerytown, the G loops partially around the south side of Girard College, but rejoins Girard Avenue again, and passes by the former Saint Joseph's Hospital.
-The first mass transit crossing the line encounters is the Broad Street Line's Girard Station, and two blocks from there crosses the SEPTA Route 23 bus line (which was originally a trolley line that may be restored in the future; however SEPTA has removed all connecting track & overhead wires for Route 23 at this location in 2014 completely ending any connection to the North Philadelphia Trolley Network).
+The first mass transit crossing the line encounters is the B's Broad–Girard station, and two blocks from there crosses the SEPTA Route 23 bus line (which was originally a trolley line that may be restored in the future; however SEPTA has removed all connecting track & overhead wires for Route 23 at this location in 2014 completely ending any connection to the North Philadelphia Trolley Network).
 Directly east of the SEPTA Main Line overpass at 9th Street, the G passes by the Girard Medical Center.
-At Front Street the G runs beneath the Market–Frankford Line's Girard Station, and then crosses Frankford Avenue, one of the two streets the line is named after.
+At Front Street, the G runs beneath the L's Front–Girard station, and then crosses Frankford Avenue, one of the two streets the line is named after.